maclejean/node-rdp/README.md

 });
 ```

-The safe mode is not implemented in the `node-rdp` global CLI, since you can simply force-close the process to terminate
+The safe mode is not implemented in the `cross-node-rdp` global CLI, since you can simply force-close the process to terminate
 all of its children, including the RDP client.

 ## License